Vitamin D deficiency: Research

 Some evidence suggests vitamin D deficiency may be associated with a worse outcome for some cancers, but evidence is insufficient to recommend that vitamin D be prescribed for people with cancer.
 Taking vitamin D supplements has no significant effect on cancer risk.
 Vitamin D_{3}, however, appears to decrease the risk of death from cancer but concerns with the quality of the data exist.
-Nevertheless, studies suggest that Vitamin D deficiency is associated with increased risk of development melanoma.
-Low levels of 25-hydroxyvitamin D, a routinely used marker for vitamin D, have been suggested as a contributing factor in increasing the risk the development and progression of various types of cancer.
+Nevertheless, studies suggest that Vitamin D deficiency is associated with increased risk of development of melanoma.
+Low levels of 25-hydroxyvitamin D, a routinely used marker for vitamin D, have been suggested as a contributing factor in increasing the risk in the development and progression of various types of cancer.
 Vitamin D requires activation by cytochrome P450 (CYP) enzymes to become active and bind to the VDR.
 Specifically, CYP27A1, CYP27B1, and CYP2R1 are involved in the activation of vitamin D, while CYP24A1 and CYP3A4 are responsible for the degradation of the active vitamin D. CYP24A1, the primary catabolic enzyme of calcitriol, is overexpressed in melanoma tissues and cells.
 This overexpression could lead to lower levels of active vitamin D in tissues, potentially promoting the development and progression of melanoma.
 Several drug classes and natural health products can modulate vitamin D-related CYP enzymes, potentially causing lower levels of vitamin D and its active metabolites in tissues, suggesting that maintaining adequate vitamin D levels, that is, avoiding vitamin D deficiency, either through dietary supplements or by modulating CYP metabolism, could be beneficial in decreasing the risk of melanoma development.

 Vitamin D deficiency is thought to play a role in the pathogenesis of non-alcoholic fatty liver disease.

 Evidence suggests that vitamin D deficiency may be associated with impaired immune function.
-Those with vitamin D deficiency may have trouble fighting off certain types of infections.
-It has also been thought to correlate with cardiovascular disease, type 1 diabetes, type 2 diabetes, and some cancers.

 Review studies have also seen associations between vitamin D deficiency and pre-eclampsia.